 The following resources can assist members in their efforts to reduce unnecessary preoperative testing:

 - Waive the Workup - MSQC, MPrOVE, & MVC website to support quality improvement efforts

 - MVC Preoperative Testing Blinded Report (PDF)

 - The Conundrum of Unnecessary Preoperative Testing (PUBLICATION)

 - Why Do Physicians Order Unnecessary Preoperative Tests?
 A Qualitative Study (PUBLICATION)

 Post-Acute Care after Joint Replacement

-As part of this VCC, the MVC Coordinating Center set a target of reducing the average inpatient post-acute care rate to less than 15 percent, or achieving an average post discharge spend of $3,400 in at least 90% of MVC hospitals.
+As part of this VCC, the MVC Coordinating Center set a target of reducing the average inpatient post-acute care rate to less than 15 percent, or achieving average post-discharge spending of $3,400, in at least 90% of MVC hospitals.
 With this in mind, the MVC team has facilitated regular joint workgroups in collaboration with the Michigan Arthroplasty Collaborative Quality Initiative (MARCQI) and has disseminated push reports and related data to drive improvement.
-This has helped drive down the MVC inpatient post-acute care rate to 8.8% and the average post discharge spend to $3,374 for 90% of MVC hospitals.
+This has helped drive down the MVC inpatient post-acute care rate to 8.8% and average post-discharge spending to $3,374 for 90% of MVC hospitals.
 While the initial target set has been reached, the MVC team will continue to support quality improvement efforts in this area.
-If you are interested in hearing more, please reach out to the MVC Coordinating Center (firstname.lastname@example.org).
+If you are interested in hearing more, please reach out to the MVC Coordinating Center.

 Chronic Disease Management